Beginner's guide to systems

 Being in control of the body.Co Fronting.

-When multiple headmates are in control of the body at the same time.Compartment Fronting.
+When multiple headmates are in control of the body at the same time.Frontstuck.

 Being unable to stop fronting.Switching.